starg33kertcg/TCG_Timer/README.md

 One day I decided to write a basic web app, with the help of AI, as a passion project to help local card shops run their weekly tournaments.
 That's when TCG Timer was born!

 TCG Timer is made to run on a Ubuntu server with minimal services.
 You can either run it with dedicated hardware or run it in a virtual machine using the hypervisor of your choice.
-The viewer is made to run full-screen in a browser.
+The viewer is made to run full-screen in a browser or as a Roku app.
 The admin dashboard can be used in a separate tab or on a separate device on the network to control the viewer.
 Don't run a TCG tournament?
 No problem!
 The TCG Timer app is versatile and can be used in a variety of non-TCG related scenarios.

 Best of all?
 It's yours to use for FREE!
 I understand that profit margins are narrow on TCG products.
 This is my contribution to YOU for having to put up with crazy people during new product releases.